isaac-svg/dsa-addon/README.md

 ## Overview

-**dsa-native** `dsa-native` is an npm package providing native implementations of various data structures and algorithms in C++.
+**dsa-native**  is an npm package providing native implementations of various data structures and algorithms in C++.
 This package offers efficient and performant implementations of commonly used data structures and algorithms for JavaScript applications, giving developers access to optimized code for handling complex data operations.

 ## Key Features